Having gained many new fans with his own presentation on

 I did not see their authorship.
 All I saw was kin

-And my heart confirmed this truth and welcomed these three brothers in.
+And my heart confirmed this truth and welcomed these three

 The beauty of this moment was both empty and complete.